The Teaching Development Program for new faculty (the “TDP”) supports instructors, at the UBC Vancouver campus, in their professional growth.

 - Reflective activities

-- Completion of Capstone Project
+- Completion the TDP Capstone Project

-While the program is typically completed between September 2025 and May 2026, you have the flexibility to extend it up to 18 months to fulfill all requirements.
+While the program is typically completed between September 2026 and May 2027, you have the flexibility to extend it up to 18 months to fulfill all requirements.

 Learners enrolled in the TDP will receive:

-- Canvas space with resources available after the program is done.
+- Canvas space with TDP resources

 - Priority registration to the Instructional Skills Workshop.